 Also, with Amazon, there are no partnered carriers for shipping your goods from the U.S. to Canada.
 You need to arrange shipping from the U.S. to Amazon.ca warehouses on your own.

 You will also need what Canada calls a Business Number to formally import into Canada.
 It's easy to file for though.

 When you're shipping to Amazon.ca FBA, you must make sure that all duties and taxes are paid prior to arriving at Amazon.ca.
 With UPS and FedEx, you can ship via “DDP” (Delivered Duty Paid) which will basically have these charges passed on to you and keep Amazon from rejecting your shipment.

 Sales Tax and GST/HST

 Canada has a federal sales tax that is called GST/HST.
-Compared to the U.S. it is extremely simple.
-Each province sets it’s GST/HST rate, there’s only 13 provinces/territories, and you remit everything on one form.
+Compared to the US, it is extremely simple.
+Each province sets its GST/HST rate (there are only 13 provinces/territories) and you remit everything in one form.

 5 Easy Steps to Get Started Selling on Amazon.ca